Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: Results

 Note that the inter-orbital interaction amplitudes $V$ and $V_{\rm ex}$ for $^{173}$Yb are additionally renormalized due to the fact that the ``bare'' amplitude $U_{eg}^+$ exceeds the band gap (see also Ref.~\cite{Sotnikov2020PRR} for details), while for other atoms all the amplitudes are moderate and obtained directly by means of Eq.~\eqref{Hubb_par}.

 In particular, for a gas of $^{173}$Yb atoms we observe a hierarchy of the interaction amplitudes similar to the one employed in recent theoretical studies with dynamical mean-field theory (DMFT) for a quasi-two-dimensional and three-dimensional geometries of SDL \cite{Sotnikov2020PRR, Sotnikov2020APPA}.
-There, the authors pointed out a peculiar antiferrorbital (AFO) ordering instability in this system among other strongly-correlated phases, antiferromagnetic (AFM) and ferromagnetic (FM), in particular (see also Fig.~\ref{regimes}).
+There, the authors pointed out a peculiar antiferrorbital (AFO) ordering instability in this system (also called as orbital density wave, see, e.g., Refs.~\cite{Nonne2010, Bois2015, Capponi2016}) among other strongly-correlated phases, antiferromagnetic (AFM) and ferromagnetic (FM), in particular (see also Fig.~\ref{regimes}).
 Although DMFT is an approximate method, it is important to verify whether the main observations remain valid for a quasi-one-dimensional geometry of SDL with the more accurate methodology employed here (see Sec.~\ref{sec:methods}).